 From the late nights that turn into all-nighters to the 5am wake-up calls to kick off a hectic day, the sleep struggle is real.

-GLAMOUR UK enlisted blogger Katie Snooks to share her top tips for covering up dark circles.
+Luckily, we enlisted blogger Katie Snooks to share her top tips for covering up dark circles.
 Here, she shares her handy hacks - from using a cold spoon, to the best concealer hacks she knows - in a simple video.

 Now you've watched Katie's tutorial, here's our expert-approved guide to banishing the bags and cheating eight hours sleep.